Sic transit gloria mundi

-Sic transit gloria mundi is a Latin phrase that means "Thus passes the glory of the world."
+Sic transit gloria mundi is a Latin phrase that means "thus passes the glory of the world".
+In idiomatic contexts, the phrase has been used to mean "fame is fleeting".

-Origin

 The phrase was used in the ritual of papal coronation ceremonies between 1409 (when it was used at the coronation of Alexander V) and 1963.
-As the newly chosen pope proceeded from the sacristy of St. Peter's Basilica in his sedia gestatoria, the procession stopped three times.

-On each occasion, a papal master of ceremonies would fall to his knees before the pope, holding a silver or brass reed, bearing a tow of smoldering flax.
+As the newly chosen Pope proceeded from the sacristy of St. Peter's Basilica in his sedia gestatoria, the procession stopped three times.
+On each occasion, a papal master of ceremonies would fall to his knees before the Pope, holding a silver or brass reed, bearing a tow of smoldering flax.
 For three times in succession, as the cloth burned away, he would say in a loud and mournful voice, "Pater Sancte, sic transit gloria mundi!" ("Holy Father, so passes worldly glory!").
-These words, thus addressed to the pope, served as a reminder of the transitory nature of life and earthly honours.
+These words, thus addressed to the Pope, served as a reminder of the transitory nature of life and earthly honours.

 A form of the phrase appeared in Thomas à Kempis's 1418 work The Imitation of Christ: "O quam cito transit gloria mundi" ("How quickly the glory of the world passes away").

-In idiomatic contexts, the phrase has been used to mean "fame is fleeting".